 Now if she suddenly were given the magical wand of mass mind control and decided she was worthy of taking any action she liked, we’d have a problem.

-Apple, Google, Facebook, and, Twitter… Houston, we have a problem.
+Apple, Google, Facebook, Amazon, and, Twitter… Houston, we have a problem.
 Too big to fail?
 Nope, too big to trust.

 The Sad Truth